Stakeholder engagement

 • Annual General Meeting (AGM) (annual)

-• Capital Markets Day (CMD) (annual or less frequent)
+• Capital Markets Day (CMD) (varying)

 • Roadshows (quarterly)

-• Seminars (quarterly)
+• Events and seminars (quarterly)

 • Virtual and face-to-face meetings (weekly)